Post offices hit by computer problems

 Post offices in Northern Ireland hit by computer problems

-A number of Post Office branches across Northern Ireland were unable to serve customers due to computer problems.
+A number of Post Office branches across Northern Ireland have been unable to serve customers due to computer problems.

 Staff were unable to connect to the organisation's Horizon computer system for several hours on Wednesday afternoon.